How to Paint a Ceiling, Toronto Painter''s DIY Guide

 How do I avoid lap marks on a ceiling?

-Keep a wet edge and do not stop until the entire ceiling is finished.
-Roll the first pass perpendicular to your main light source (usually the biggest window), then a second pass parallel to it, in 4 by 4 ft sections, always overlapping into the wet edge.
-If the room has windows on multiple walls, do a true cross-roll (perpendicular passes) to even out the texture.
-The single biggest cause of lap marks is stopping mid-ceiling for a phone call or a coffee — once the wet edge sets, the mark is permanent.
+Keep a wet edge and do not stop until the whole ceiling is finished.
+Roll the first pass perpendicular to your main light source, then a second pass parallel to it, in 4 by 4 ft sections, always overlapping into the wet edge.
+Cut in twice and roll twice.
+The single biggest cause of lap marks is pausing mid-ceiling for a phone call or coffee.

 Should I paint the ceiling or walls first?

 Ceiling first.
 Always.
-Paint will splatter and drip onto the walls no matter how careful you are, and it is much easier to paint over those drips when you do the walls afterward.
-The only exception is a spray job in an empty room where everything gets masked off, but for roller work, ceiling first is the rule.
+Roller spatter and drips land on walls no matter how careful you are, and those marks paint out easily when you do the walls second.
+The only exception is a full spray job in an empty room where everything is masked off, but for roller work, ceilings come first every time.

 Is it dangerous to paint a popcorn ceiling in my Toronto home?

 Potentially, if your home was built before 1990.
-Popcorn texture from the 1960s through the 1980s often contained asbestos, and Canada did not finalize a comprehensive asbestos ban until 2018.
-Painting over popcorn is generally fine because you are not disturbing the material, but scraping, sanding, or repairing it requires asbestos testing first.
-Testing costs $250 to $850 and protects you from a much bigger health and remediation bill later.
+Popcorn texture from the 1960s through 1980s often contained asbestos, and Canada did not finalize a comprehensive asbestos ban until 2018 ([Health Canada](https://www.canada.ca/en/health-canada/services/environmental-workplace-health/contaminants/asbestos.html), 2024).
+Painting intact popcorn is generally fine because you are not disturbing the material.
+Scraping or sanding requires testing first.
+See our [condo ceiling guide](/blogs/paint-my-condo-ceiling-toronto/) for the full asbestos angle.

 Why does my neck and back hurt so much after painting a ceiling?

-Because looking up while holding a loaded roller overhead is one of the worst positions for your spine.
-Use a 4 to 6 ft extension pole instead of a ladder for most of the rolling — it lets you stand upright and use your whole body instead of just your shoulders.
-Take breaks every 20 minutes.
-Stretch your neck.
+Looking up while holding a loaded roller overhead is one of the worst positions for your spine.
+Use a 4 to 6 ft extension pole instead of a ladder for the rolling, it lets you stand upright and use your legs and core instead of just your shoulders.
+Take a break every 20 minutes.
 Even pros end ceiling days sore; DIYers without proper technique end them limping.

 Special Offer